Topic: Climate

 Do most UK voters support net zero?

 Yes.
-Polling averages from 2026 show 61% of UK adults support the net zero 2050 target, with 22% opposed and 17% undecided.
+61% of UK adults support the net zero 2050 target, with 22% opposed and 17% undecided.
 Support has remained broadly stable despite cost of living pressures.
-See full polling →
+86% accept that climate change is real and serious.
+The key tension is between supporting the destination (net zero) and opposing the specific mechanisms used to fund the journey (green levies, car bans).
+Green Party polling →

 Why do Reform UK voters oppose net zero?

 71% of Reform UK voters oppose net zero, driven by concerns about energy costs, a sceptical view of climate policy, and Reform’s messaging that the transition harms British industry and working-class households.
-Reform UK has made scrapping net zero targets a flagship policy.
+Reform has made scrapping net zero targets a flagship policy.
+This contrasts with the 89% of Green voters who support it — creating the sharpest partisan divide on any climate measure.
 Reform UK polling →

 LIVE